 The man with the eyepatch shoved his colleagues aside and stood glowering at Hancock as if he was a piece of something he had trodden in.
 Spittle dripped down his chin.
 He lowered his forehead until it was almost touching Hancock’s.
 Hancock appeared unfazed by the invasion of his personal space or the man’s foul breath and flying saliva.

-“Mark bulldozed his way through the crowd and stood by the officers.
-“C… c… can I help you?”
-He said in English.
+Mark bulldozed his way through the crowd and stood by the officers.
+“C… c… can I help you?” he said in English.
 He appeared terrified.

 An exchange of rapid Spanish ensued between the officers.
 Eyepatch handed over a piece of paper to me.
 I glanced at it and couldn’t understand a word.